Case study · Building in public

 Time-based playback clock

-Playback advances by real elapsed time × fps, not currentFrame++ per animation frame. requestAnimationFrame fires at the monitor's rate — 60 or 120Hz, dropping under load — so frame++ would play 30fps content at 60fps on a 60Hz screen.
-Measuring wall-clock time keeps speed correct on any hardware.
+Playback advances by real elapsed time × fps, not `currentFrame++` per frame. `requestAnimationFrame` fires at the monitor's rate — 60 or 120Hz, and it drops under load — so counting frames would play 30fps content at 60fps on a 60Hz screen.
+Measuring wall-clock time keeps the speed correct on any hardware.

 Persistence, split by data shape

-metadata (JSON, small) → localStorage via Zustand persist
+metadata (JSON, small) → localStorage (Zustand persist) + Supabase (cloud, per user)

 Undo/redo — snapshots + coalescing

 History is snapshots of the projects array.
-Because edits build new objects immutably, snapshots share unchanged sub-objects — no deep copies.
-Rapid edits within ~500ms coalesce into one step, so a whole drag or a typing burst is one undo.
+Because edits build new objects immutably, snapshots share the unchanged sub-objects — cheap, no deep copies.
+Rapid edits within ~500ms coalesce into one step, so a whole drag or a typing burst is a single undo.
 It was nearly free to build, because every edit already flows through updateProject.

 Bugs that taught me something